-To assure the best opportunity for student financial aid, applicants should apply early.
-While Simpson University accepts applications at any time, the university sets a priority financial aid deadline of March 2.
+To ensure the best opportunity for student financial aid, applicants should apply early.
+While Simpson University accepts applications at any time, the university sets a priority financial aid deadline of March 2nd.
 Students who complete the application process for student financial aid by this deadline will be awarded first and will receive priority consideration for Simpson University Student Financial Aid.

-In order to have all of the students finances and outstanding balances guaranteed with financial aid included, all verification and professional judgement documentation must be provided to Simpson University by the following dates:
+In order to have all the student's finances and outstanding balances guaranteed with financial aid included, all verification and professional judgement documentation must be provided to Simpson University by the following dates:

-- Fall: July 15th
+• Fall: July 15th

-- Spring: November 15th
+Spring: November 15thSummer: March 15th

-- Summer: March 15th